What would you do if your dog was at risk of dangerous bleeding whether you chose surgery or not?

 Ultimately, Nugget’s long-term safety and quality of life was priority, so the dedicated team at Cromlyn House Veterinary Hospital got to work.

 Nugget was blood typed in advance and found to be DEA 1 negative.
 This meant that when the veterinary team called us up, we could get the right products to them quickly.
-We got a unit of special blood clotting factors specifically for Nugget’s condition shipped across the pond and her surgery was booked in.
+We got a unit of a specialist blood product called Cryo-Precipitate, which contains the blood clotting factors that she needed to ensure a safe surgery, shipped across the pond.

-Nugget received a pre-operative transfusion of these clotting factors to help support her clotting and give her the best chance of recovery.
+Nugget received a pre-operative transfusion to give her the best chance of recovery.
 Thankfully, she didn’t need any further transfusions after surgery and is now back home, being thoroughly spoiled, and moving forward into a much safer future.

 Her owner Emma said: ‘A huge thank you to Pet Blood Bank for existing - having your products on hand was invaluable.
 What made Nugget’s surgery possible was the incredible team of people working together around her.
 From the bottom of my heart, thank you.’